 Boy, smartphones must have taken them by surprise.

-But even if you’re an aficionado with your iPhone calculator like no other, trying to calculate the profits you’ll make when you sell memberships is an undertaking no one should have to juggle on a handheld display.
+But even if you’re an aficionado with your iPhone calculator like no other, trying to calculate the membership website revenue you’ll make when you sell memberships is an undertaking no one should have to juggle on a handheld display.

 At its best, it's tedious, and at its worst, it feels as convoluted as getting a telemarketer off the phone politely.